TeamTeaSC/TeamTeaSC/README.md

 ### Hi there 👋

 I'm an ECE major at Carnegie Mellon University.
-My main areas of interest are in the intersection of software and hardware, mainly embedded systems and logic verification.
-I'm also always excited to pick up new technologies in the fields of web development and AI/ML!
+My interests span across software, hardware, and mathematics.
+In software, I have experience developing full-stack applications and networking systems.
+In hardware, I have experience with RTL design.

 <!--
 **TeamTeaSC/TeamTeaSC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.